naiveJeanne/Final-project/README.md

 ### Simulation's variables of uncertainty
 The parameter of every round (K,N,P)
 - K
-  - the position of the open move of the first player
+  - the position of the opening move of the first player
   - int in 1, 2, 3, 4, 5, 6, 7, 8 (discrete distribution)
 - N
   - times of playing tic tac toe games in a roll